basic-web-components/basic-web-components/packages/basic-carousel/README.md

 If the list has no selection, the last item will be selected.

   **Kind**: instance method of <code>[Carousel](#Carousel)</code>.
 Defined by <code>[SingleSelection](../basic-component-mixins/docs/SingleSelection.md)</code> mixin.
-<a name="SelectionAnimation+showTransition"></a>

-### carousel.showTransition : <code>boolean</code>
-Determine whether a transition should be shown during selection.

-Components like carousels often define animated CSS transitions for sliding effects.
-Such a transition should usually *not* be applied while the user is dragging, because a CSS animation will introduce a lag that makes the swipe feel sluggish.
-Instead, as long as the user is dragging with their finger down, the transition should be suppressed.
-When the user releases their finger, the transition can be restored, allowing the animation to show the carousel sliding into its final position.

-Note: This property is only intended to let a component cooperate with mixins that may be applied to it, and is not intended to let someone using component permanently enable or disable transition effects.

-  **Kind**: instance property of <code>[Carousel](#Carousel)</code>.
-Defined by <code>[SelectionAnimation](../basic-component-mixins/docs/SelectionAnimation.md)</code> mixin.
 <a name="TargetInCollective+target"></a>

 ### carousel.target : <code>HTMLElement</code>